 Anfield is the home of Liverpool Football Club and one of the top Liverpool attractions.
 Liverpool is one of the most famous football clubs in the world, having recently won the Premier League and European Championships.

-A tour of Anfield will take you deep inside the stadium where you will see the player’s change room, the player’s tunnel, the manager’s dugout, memorabilia and more.
+A tour of Anfield will take you deep inside the stadium, where you will see the players’ change room, tunnel, the manager’s dugout, memorabilia, and more.

-The LFC story museum showcases the history of the club, while the Steven Gerrard collection showcases one of the club’s best players.
+The LFC story museum showcases the club’s history, while the Steven Gerrard collection showcases one of the club’s best players.
 This is a must for any football fan.

 Liverpool Hop-on hop-off bus